Edge Developer Platform

 1. Small and Medium-Sized E-Commerce Enterprises

-For small and medium-sized e-commerce enterprises, financial and technical resources are relatively limited.
-Using our templates to build an ecommerce platform eliminates the need for significant investment in hiring professional development teams.
-WordPress's low-threshold operation enables employees to quickly start managing content and operating stores.
-GatsbyJS's high performance allows businesses to provide users with an excellent shopping experience within a limited budget, helping them stand out in the competitive market.
+For small and medium-sized e-commerce enterprises, funds and technical resources are limited.
+Using our templates to build an ecommerce platform requires no need to invest a large amount of capital to hire professional development teams.
+WordPress's low-threshold operation enables employees to quickly start performing content management and store operations, while GatsbyJS's high performance allows businesses to provide users with an excellent shopping experience within a finite budget, helping enterprises stand out in an intense market competition.

 2. Content-Driven E-Commerce

-If your e-commerce strategy heavily relies on content marketing, such as attracting customers with blog articles, tutorials, purchase guides, etc., this combination will fully leverage WordPress's content management advantage while providing an excellent reading experience through GatsbyJS.
-Suitable for
+If your e-commerce strategy heavily relies on content marketing, such as blog articles, tutorials, and purchase guides to attract customers, this combination will fully leverage WordPress's content management advantages while providing an excellent reading experience through GatsbyJS.
+Suitable for example:

-Professional equipment sales require detailed tutorials and operation guides.
+Professional equipment sales require tutorials and operation guides

 Docker Deployment (Recommended)

-Scenario Example: Assume you want to quickly attempt to build an e-commerce admin backend from scratch.
+Example Scenario: Suppose you want to quickly try building an e-commerce admin backend from scratch.

 We provide a docker project that can be deployed directly.
-You can use docker containers to deploy it directly on your server.
+You can use the docker container to deploy it on your servers.

-The installation and deployment of the docker environment can refer to Tencent Cloud Lighthouse Docker Container Environment.
+For docker environment installation and deployment, see Tencent Cloud Lighthouse Docker Container Environment.

 After deployment, open wp-admin: https://your.site.domain/wp-admin/admin.php.

-You can see the configured product information and pages after logging in.
+After logging in, you can see the already configured product information and webpage.

 Self-Build

-Scenario Example: If you already have your own WordPress service and want to expand e-commerce features, you can also configure the environment manually as follows.
+Scenario example: If you have your own WordPress service and want to expand e-commerce features, you can also self-configure the environment as follows.

 1. Install a plugin